ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/llcache.md

 INST_RETIRED is 976
 ```

-`LL_CACHE_RD` counts transactions returned from outside of the N2 (including the SLC).
-In this scenario, we are only simulating one N2 core in a standalone system, meaning we have no levels of cache after the L2.
-Thus, `LL_CACHE_RD` will not count.
-Systems like the reference design RD-N2 have an SLC inside the CMN-700 interconnect, which acts as the LL_CACHE. `LL_CACHE_MISS_RD` is not 0 since it counts read transactions that are returned from outside the N2, excluding the SLC.
-So, it is likely counting bus read transactions from external system memory or a remote device.
+`LL_CACHE_RD` counts transactions returned from outside of the N2, including the SLC.
+In this scenario, you are simulating only one N2 core in a standalone system, meaning that there are no levels of cache after the L2.
+For these reasons, `LL_CACHE_RD` does not count.
+Systems such as the reference design RD-N2 have an SLC inside the CMN-700 interconnect, which acts as the LL_CACHE. `LL_CACHE_MISS_RD` is not 0 since it counts read transactions that are returned from outside the N2, excluding the SLC.
+So it is likely counting bus read transactions from external system memory or a remote device.